 Be mindful of the time and date differences.
 Keep track of time zones, so you don’t end up calling a potential employer or another important contact at 3 a.m. without realizing it.
 Most smartphones allow you to set a clock for another time zone, or you can download an app to keep track.

 Once you get a feel for the time difference, you can strategize to make it work to your advantage.

 If you’re staying somewhere with a large time difference, you should factor in the discrepancy in dates, too.
-For example, when I was in Bali, I would wake up early Saturday morning with an extensive to-do list because it was only Friday afternoon in the United States and my boss and co-workers were wrapping up their workweek.
-Conversely, Mondays were a good time for me to get a head start, because it was only Sunday in the U.S.
+For example, if you are in a very different time zone, you could wake up early Saturday morning with an extensive to-do list because it is only Friday afternoon in the United States and your boss and co-workers arewrapping up their workweek.
+Conversely, Mondays can be a good time for me to get a head start, because it was only Sunday in the U.S.

 - Before you leave, research how and where you'll be connecting to the internet.

 - Set up your communication channels before you go.

 - Bring the travel adaptors you'll need for your devices with you.

 - Be cognizant of the time zone when you're scheduling meetings or call.